-SPSS LABS & HOMEWORK ASSIGNMENTS (20%)
+SPSS LABS & HOMEWORK ASSIGNMENTS (25%)

-The best way to ensure that you can interpret statistics and understand their relationship to research design is to do lab simulations for as many of the inferential statistical tools as possible.
+In addition to homework problems in the back of RMS chapters, you will also do lab simulations for as many of the inferential statistical tools as possible.
 The labs will be introduced throughout the week that we cover that inferential statistic.
 The week will culminate in your independent analysis and write up of the lab data.
-Each lab will be formatted in APA style and use the following structure:
+Each lab will be formatted in APA, use the following structure, and be sent to me via e-mail at the end of the lab session.

-- I. APA Title Page with descriptive title (including mention of IV & DV) - II.
-Ending two paragraphs of an Introduction - (a full intro is not required and you can use "mock" citations to set up your hypothesis) - III.
-Results section (no more than one page) - IV.
-Discussion section (no more than two pages)
+- I. APA Title Page - II.
+Intro: Title, opening paragraph, ending two paragraphs of an Introduction (a full intro is not required and you can use "mock" citations to set up your hypothesis) - III.
+Results section - IV.
+Discussion section (the requirements for this section will vary depending upon each lab)